qgis/QGIS-Documentation/source/plugins/plugins_offline_editing.rst

 ======================

-.. when the revision of a section has been finalized,
-.. comment out the following line:
-.. \updatedisclaimer

 For data collection, it is a common situation to work with a laptop or a cell phone offline in the field.
 Upon returning to the network, the changes need to be synchronized with the master data source, e.g. a PostGIS database.
 If several persons are working simultaneously on the same datasets, it is difficult to merge the edits by hand, even if people don’t change the same features.

 The |offline_editing_copy|:sup:`Offline Editing` Plugin automates the synchronisation by copying the content of a datasource (usually PostGIS or WFS-T) to a spatialite database and storing the offline edits to dedicated tables.
 After being connected to the network again, it is possible to apply the offline edits to the master dataset.

 **Using the plugin**